bryan-snyder/Altar-of-Dagon-WordPress-Theme/README.md

   * Yoast SEO
   * Events Made Easy (for concert dates, directions)
   * WooCommerce to handle merchandise sales
+  * Security-Headers (HTTP Headers)
+  * WP-DB-Backup (Scheduled SQL backups)
+  * Postmatic Social Commenting (Social log in for commenting, doesn't create WP account!)
+  * AddThis (Social Sharing)
+  * Contact Form 7
+  * WP-User-Avatar (Easily handles user avatars, no need for Gravatar integration)

 ##Theme Customizer:
 I will be creating theme customizer functions or plugins within this build.
 If you're looking to learn to create customizer "plug ins", I'll have some knowledge to share.
+As of the lastest update to this file, I haven't added any customizer features.
+Waiting on user input to see where customizations can be implemented.